mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-vectors.md

 # point1 + vector1 = [1+2, 1+0, 1+0] = [3,1,1]
 ```

-Using the Python `for` function it is quite easy to walk through each coordinate in succession:
+Use a `for` loop to walk through each coordinate in succession:

 ```python
 for c in vec:
     print c # This will loop through each coordinate in the vector3d
 ```

-Rhinoscriptsyntax contains a number of methods to manipulate vectors.
+RhinoScriptSyntax contains a number of methods to manipulate vectors.
 See [RhinoScript Points and Vectors Methods]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-point-vector-methods) for details.

 ---